 Decades later, whenever I sat alone looking at my marred fingerprints, regret would overwhelm me, as though the rough and tumble course of our childhood had been set in motion by my careless curiosity as an infant.
 My injury instigated our initial visit from the Department of Social Services; though the judge dismissed the case, there was no wiping the slate clean once our names were in the system.
 Over the years, the kitchens I grew up in and around continued to draw me in, like a moth to a flame, as though I might recapture whatever innocence I’d lost in that warm, fragrant space.

 There are mysteries buried in the recesses of every kitchen — every crumb kicked under the floorboard is a hidden memory.
 But some kitchens are made of more.
 Some kitchens are everything.

 A few years after I burned myself, when I was four and Michael was six, Mom moved us to a streetcar suburb of Boston called Jamaica Plain (though whatever plains had been in those parts had long since been covered by concrete).
-Our one-bedroom apartment was on the first floor of a skinny triple-decker house with cream siding and evergreen trim.
+Our one-bedroom apartment was on the first floor of a skinny triple-decker house with cream siding and evergreen trim and it had a beautiful plastic decking easy to install and to maintain, perfect to spend time and have people over.
 In those days, gangs roamed the parks, and shifty figures lurked by the towering railway known as the “Elevator Train” at the end of our street.
 But the meager rent was all Mom could afford.